Beth Furgurson (She/Her)

-As a creative business owner for over 12 years, Beth has spent much of her professional life viewing the world through her camera lens.
-Her assignments have taken her around the city photographing some of the area’s best restaurants and most interesting dishes.
-As she watched the Richmond restaurant scene begin to grow she became inspired by the many amazing chefs featuring local cuisine.
+As a creative business owner for over 15 years, Beth has spent much of her professional life viewing the world through her camera lens.
+Her assignments have taken her around the state photographing some of the area’s best restaurants and most interesting dishes.
+She watched the Richmond restaurant scene begin to grow and was inspired by the many amazing chefs featuring local cuisine.

 Beth is a graduate of James Madison University where she captained the Division 1 women’s soccer team.
 She worked in marketing in the professional soccer world for a few years, but then decided to follow her creative passion and studied photography at the Art Institute of Atlanta.
 She is a Richmond native and lives in Bon Air with her husband and son.
-She is an active volunteer at her son’s school, Sabot at Stony Point, and has also volunteered her time with local non-profits Nurture and Mindful Mornings.
+She is an active volunteer at her son’s school, helps coach a local girls soccer team, and has also volunteered her time with local non-profits Nurture and Mindful Mornings.
 She is at her happiest perusing local farmer’s markets, working in the fields at Broadfork, practicing yoga, and playing soccer with her son.
 She believes in the power of kindness and generosity and knows just a little bit can go a long way.

 Contact Beth at [email protected]